beegee-tokyo/RUI3-Sensor-Node/README.md

 RUI3 example code for WisBlock I2C sensor modules.

 This code is _**Work in progress**_ and far from finished.
 But it can give a first start how to use RUI3.

-The code compiles on both RAK4631 and RAK3172 and I test it on both modules.
+The code compiles on RAK4631.
+For RAK3172 examples see my other RUI3 examples

 # Content
 - [Hardware supported](#hardware_supported)